LiranManzouri/Advanced-Programming-1-Exercise-2/README.md

 write there "bash run.sh" in the command line after being at the directory, and 2 terminals for server and client will automatically open.

+Of course, if it's not working on mobaXterm, the commands that we mentioned above are working.

 # Notes and actions while running

 After running, you'll be asked in the terminals for the unclassified path and the output path, write them seperated with